 Daisies have bright, sunny faces and symbolism associated with cheerfulness, warmth, and joy.
-Along with tulips and daffodils, these flowers are ambassadors for springtime and all the themes connected to the season of rebirth and renewal.
-In this article, we’ll discuss everything you need to know about daisy flower meaning and rich symbolism, with information on the daisy’s history and origins, as well as their cultural significance around the world today.
+Along with tulips and daffodils, these flowers are ambassadors for springtime and all the themes connected to rebirth and renewal.
+In this article, we’ll discuss everything you need to know about the daisy flower’s meaning and rich symbolism, with information on the daisy’s history and origins, as well as their cultural significance around the world today.

 In the language of flowers, daisies symbolize new beginnings and rebirth, in addition to love, cheerfulness, beauty, purity, innocence, hope, fun, and affection.
 They’re also commonly given to new mothers as a symbol of childbirth and motherhood.
 In spirituality, daisies represent faith and eternal life.